March in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Time change (zmiana czasu)

-On Sunday, March 30, 2025 at 02:00 am, clocks go forward 1 hour to 03:00 am.
+On Sunday, March 29, 2026, at 02:00 am, clocks go forward 1 hour to 03:00 am.
 The change to summertime in Poland occurs on the last Sunday of March.
 Poland switches back to regular time on the last Sunday of October.
-The European Union lawmakers wanted to end the twice-a-year (March and October) custom of time changes throughout the European Union, leaving member states the freedom to decide their standard time.
+European Union lawmakers sought to end the twice-yearly (March and October) time change across the European Union, leaving member states free to set their standard time.
 But the coronavirus pandemic has put these plans on hold.
 Click here to learn more about the time change in Poland.

-Read more about public holidays and dates to remember in Poland in spring 2025.
+Read more about public holidays and dates to remember in Poland in spring.

 Our Guide to International Education in Warsaw

-Picking a good nursery, kindergarten, or school for your child is an important decision for every parent.
-To help you keep tabs on educational offers in Warsaw, Kids in the City runs the Directory of International Schools in Warsaw.
+Picking a good nursery, kindergarten, or school for your child is a significant decision for every parent.
+To help you keep tabs on educational offers in Warsaw, Kids in the City runs the Guide to International Schools in Warsaw.

 What will you find there?